 NODA (No One Dies Alone) Volunteers

 Mature adults are needed to provide a reassuring, non-anxious presence to actively dying patients who do not have sufficient support from family or friends.
 Volunteers may also provide support to families of actively dying patients to ensure that patients will not be left alone during their dying process if presence and company is desired.
 Volunteers provide companionship as requested which includes sitting at bedside conveying a reassuring, non-anxious presence and emotional support to patients and families, reading of requested literature, assisting with music or writing letters and assisting with patient and family needs as assessed in collaboration with nursing and other clinical personnel.
-We will be accepting applications for this program until October 28, 2016.
-This program includes 3 mandatory training dates: November 3, November 9 and November 16 - from 5:30-8:00 pm.
+We recruit for this program several times a year.
+Read a volunteer's story to learn more.

 We need volunteers who enjoy helping people and are physically able to walk unassisted for long distances.
-Volunteers will be stationed at the information desks in the Daly Lobby (main entrance to the hospital) and the Wesson Women's Lobby.
-These volunteers are expected to escort patients and visitors throughout the hospital.
-These volunteers will also be expected to push people in wheelchairs when needed.
+Volunteers will be stationed at the information desks in the Daly Lobby (main entrance to the hospital), the Chestnut Surgery Center entrance and the Wesson Women's Lobby.
+These volunteers escort patients and visitors throughout the hospital.
+These volunteers also push people in wheelchairs when needed.
 Information Desk volunteers are some of the first people that patients and visitors meet when entering the hospital and therefore need to possess excellent customer service skills.
 Teens, as well as adults, are welcome to apply for these positions.

-Volunteers are needed to provide comfort and support to patients and their families in our Adult ER.
-Given the Level One Trauma Center status of our ER, we recruit primarily undergrad or graduate students majoring in pre-med or nursing or those in Physician Assistance programs.
+Volunteers are needed to provide comfort and support to patients and their families in our Adult Emergency Department.
+Because we are a Level One Trauma Center, we recruit primarily undergrad or graduate students majoring in pre-med or nursing or those in physician assistant programs.
 Other interested adults who want to help our patients and families and feel comfortable in a fast paced and often emotionally charged environment are also welcome to apply.